daviddoran/node-webtext-api/README.md

 {delivery_delta: 10}
 ```

-`validity` is the number of minutes the SMS is valid for (after which delivery will not be attempted.
+`validity` is the number of minutes the SMS is valid for (after which delivery will not be attempted).
 ```javascript
 //Message is valid for 5 hours
 {validity: 300}